Coughing and Sneezing

 To help prevent the spread of respiratory disease, you can also avoid close contact with people who are sick.
 If you are ill, you should try to distance yourself from others so you do not spread your germs.
 Distancing includes staying home from work or school when possible.

-CDC Guidelines Quarantine and Isolation updated Jan.
-27th, 2022
+Guidelines Quarantine and Isolation

 Quarantine vs Isolation